-- For the Benchmark years i.e. 1983, 1989, 1993, 1998, 2003, 2007 and 2012 proportions of Material Inputs, Energy Inputs, and Service Inputs in Total Intermediate Inputs are calculated. - Similar proportion for intervening years is obtained by linear interpolation of the benchmark proportions. - This gives a time series of proportions of Material, Energy and Service Inputs in Total Intermediate Inputs for each year, from 1980 to 2015. - Thus using IOTT, the intermediate input vector has been projected for 27 study industries from 1980 to 2015
+- For the Benchmark years i.e. 1978, 1983, 1989, 1993, 1998, 2003, 2007 and 2015 proportions of Material Inputs, Energy Inputs, and Service Inputs in Total Intermediate Inputs are calculated. - Similar proportion for intervening years is obtained by linear interpolation of the benchmark proportions. - This gives a time series of proportions of Material, Energy and Service Inputs in Total Intermediate Inputs for each year, from 1980 to 2017. - Thus, using IOTT, the intermediate input vector has been projected for 27 study industries from 1980 to 2017

-There exist some abnormal fluctuation in the proportions of Material Inputs, Energy Inputs, and Service Inputs in Total Intermediate Inputs for benchmark years.
-In that case we drop that specific benchmark proportion and linearly interpolate of the adjacent benchmark proportions to estimate proportion for intervening years.
+There exists some abnormal fluctuation in the proportions of Material Inputs, Energy Inputs, and Service Inputs in Total Intermediate Inputs for benchmark years.
+In that case, we drop that specific benchmark proportion and linearly interpolate of the adjacent benchmark proportions to estimate proportion for intervening years.
+For the industry 'Wood & Wood Products', we estimated proportions of Material Inputs, Energy Inputs, and Service Inputs in Total Intermediate Inputs from SUT 2015-16 instead of Input Output Transaction Table 2015-16.
+This has been done because the relevant proportions in SUT 2015-16 is believed to be making a more correct assessment.

 For the industry group 'Coke, Refined Petroleum and Nuclear Fuel', we estimated proportions of Material Inputs, Energy Inputs, and Service Inputs in Total Intermediate Inputs from ASI data instead of Input Output Transaction Table.
 This has been done because the relevant proportions differed significantly between the input-out tables and ASI, and the latter is believed to be making a more correct assessment of energy inputs used in the Coke and Petroleum products industry.
-For example, coal consumed in the Coke industry is the taken primarily as material rather than energy.
+For example, coal consumed in the Coke industry is taken primarily as material rather than energy.
 From IOTT it is difficult to estimate how much of coal consumption is for energy purposes and how much as material input, where ASI provides details information about energy consumption by energy inputs like: coal, electricity, petroleum and others including natural gas.